 Factor 5: Humanitarian and Care-Giving Responsibilities

-Humanitarian factors — care responsibilities for U.S.-citizen children, care for elderly U.S.-citizen or lawful permanent resident parents, ongoing medical-care obligations for a qualifying relative — are weighed because they speak directly to the hardship analysis embedded in discretionary adjudication.
+Humanitarian factors speak directly to the hardship analysis built into discretionary adjudication.
+This includes care responsibilities for U.S.-citizen children, care for elderly U.S.-citizen or lawful permanent resident parents, and ongoing medical-care obligations for a qualifying relative.
 This category overlaps with the extraordinary discretionary relief framing that PM-602-0199 reinforces.

 Primary-source documentation includes school enrollment and medical records for U.S.-citizen children, physician letters describing ongoing care needs for an elderly relative, caregiver-arrangement documentation, and any state-level guardianship or conservatorship records.
-Where care for a relative with a serious medical condition is the central equity, a physician letter that describes the condition, the prognosis, and the specific role the applicant plays in care management carries materially more weight than a general declaration.
-An attorney can advise on how to present this category without over-disclosing protected medical information.
+Where care for a relative with a serious medical condition is the central equity, a physician letter that describes the condition, the prognosis, and the applicant's specific role in care management carries materially more weight than a general declaration.
+A licensed immigration attorney can advise on how to present this category without over-disclosing protected medical information.

 How to Document Each Factor Before Meeting an Attorney